 - Regular trimming and pruning – while you may want to do some of this yourself, major pruning and maintenance should always be managed by a tree-maintenance professional who has the required expertise and safety equipment.

 - Regular watering and fertilising – to keep the soil healthy and help prevent compaction.

 - Removal of old, dead or diseased trees – especially those that are a likely potential hazard.

 - Overhanging branches – these should be cut away.
 Not only could they cause damage from continual scraping on the roof or from breaking away, they can also clog up gutters and cause drainage problems.

 - Tall trees close to the building – consider removing or trimming those that are likely to cause damage if they topple in a strong wind.

 In addition, when planting new trees always consider their full-grown height and their distance from building structures, walkways and car-parking areas.

 When you consider the size and weight of larger trees they have the potential to cause enormous damage and / or injury.
 Keeping your property’s trees healthy should help you to avoid these problems and to keep your insurance claims in check in the process.

-Click on the link to read more CCI posts on Property Protection.
+Click on the link to read more CCI posts on maintaining safe premises for churches.

-Written by Tess OliverTags: asset protection, risk management
+Written by Tess OliverTags: asset protection, maintenance, weather